SiSanchopancho/TwoStepSDFM/README.md

 ### References

 - Bates, Douglas, and Dirk Eddelbuettel.
 2013.
 “Fast and Elegant Numerical Linear Algebra Using the RcppEigen Package.”
 Journal of Statistical Software 52 (5): 1–24.
+- Bergstra, J. and Bengio, Y. (2012).
+"Random search for hyper-parameter optimization."
+Journal of Machine Learning Research, 13(2).
+- Despois, T. and Doz, C. (2023).
+"Identifying and interpreting the factors in factor models via sparsity: Different approaches."
+Journal of Applied Econometrics, 38(4):533–555.
 - Doz, Catherine, Domenico Giannone, and Lucrezia Reichlin.
 2011.
 “A two-step estimator for large approximate dynamic factor models based on Kalman filtering.”
 Journal of Econometrics 164 (1): 188–205.
 - Eddelbuettel, Dirk, and Romain François.
 2011.
 “Rcpp: Seamless R and C++ Integration.”
 Journal of Statistical Software 40 (8): 1–18.
 - Franjic, Domenic, and Karsten Schweikert.
 2024.
 “Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model.”
 Available at SSRN.
 - Giannone, Domenico, Lucrezia Reichlin, and David Small.
 2008.
 “Nowcasting: The Real-Time Informational Content of Macroeconomic Data.”
 Journal of Monetary Economics 55 (4): 665–76.
 - Guennebaud, Gaël, Benoît Jacob, et al. 2010.
 “Eigen V3.” http://eigen.tuxfamily.org.
+- Hyndman, R. J. and Athanasopoulos, G. 2018.
+"Forecasting: principles and practice".
+OTexts Melbourne, 3 edition.
 - Koopman, Siem Jan, and James Durbin.
 2000.
 “Fast Filtering and Smoothing for Multivariate State Space Models.”
 Journal of Time Series Analysis 21 (3): 281–96.
 - Mariano, Roberto S., and Yasutomo Murasawa.
 2003.
 “A New Coincident Index of Business Cycles Based on Monthly and Quarterly Series.”
 Journal of Applied Econometrics 18 (4): 427–43.
 - Zou, Hui, and Trevor Hastie.
 2020.
-Elasticnet: Elastic-Net for Sparse Estimation and Sparse PCA. https://CRAN.R-project.org/package=elasticnet.
+"Elasticnet: Elastic-Net for Sparse Estimation and Sparse PCA."" https://CRAN.R-project.org/package=elasticnet.
 - Zou, Hui, Trevor Hastie, and Robert Tibshirani.
 2006.
 “Sparse Principal Component Analysis.”
 Journal of Computational and Graphical Statistics 15 (2): 265–86.